nmfs-opensci/CloudComputingSetup/README.md

 All NOAA datasets must be uploaded in the cloud by 2026, and all on-premises computing resources for NOAA Fisheries are planned to be retired by 2027.
 Working entirely in the cloud allows scientists to make workflows more efficient, without losing time to downloading/uploading.
 With the transition timeline away from existing resources, we have compiled documentation here to share and allow scientists who previously worked on uber computers to adapt their workflows more quickly.

-Think of the Google Cloud Workstations as super/uber computers in the cloud, or online, instead of physically housed at a NMFS facility.
+The Google Cloud Workstations are super/uber computers in the cloud, or online, instead of physically housed at a NMFS facility.
 When running code that might take hours or days, a workstation can do the job while you retain full functionality of your local PC.
 Any work that previously required the uber computers or multiple PCs should be transitioned to the cloud.

 ## NOAA Fisheries Cloud Program